-One set of woodblocks can produce several hundred copies, so another characteristic is that they can be made in mass quantities.
+Because one set of woodblocks can produce several hundred copies, a characteristic of this art form is its capacity for small-scale mass production.

 How to make

-Natural cherry wood boards are used for the woodcut, and a carving artist carves it, then a printing artist applies ink to the finished woodcut, places a piece of handmade washi paper on it, then rubs the paper into the woodcut with a baren press made of bamboo bark and leaves.
+First, cherry wood is cut into blocks and the design is carved by a carving specialist.
+Then, a printing specialist applies ink to the woodcut, places a piece of handmade washi paper on it, and rubs the paper into the woodcut with a pad made of bamboo bark and leaves (baren).

-If the cuts are too deep or too shallow, this can impact the printing, and outside factors such as temperature and humidity must be accounted for by adjusting the amount of ink used.
-The finished product is a result of long years of experience on the part of the carver and printer, making fine adjustments, which is why this process can never be automated.
-Some works use over 30 woodcuts to create a single print, which requires extremely delicate handiwork.
+Cuts that are too deep or too shallow can affect the printing process, and outside factors such as temperature and humidity must be accounted for by adjusting the amount of ink used.
+Carving and printing specialists with many years of experience must make fine adjustments to achieve the desired outcome, which is why this art form can never be automated.
+Some designs combine more than 30 woodcuts to create a single print, requiring extremely delicate handiwork.